-Designed for students seeking an educational research experience, the Frontier Lab program at Osaka University allows up-and-coming student researchers to participate as a member of team conducting a cutting-edge research project at an international university.
+Designed for students seeking a research experience, the Frontier Lab program at Osaka University allows up-and-coming student researchers to participate as a member of team conducting a cutting-edge research project at an international university.

 Within the Schools of Science, Engineering Science, and Engineering, students conduct research on the frontiers of scientific advancement.
 Areas of investigation include nanotechnology and molecular science, life science and biotechnology, systems and robotics, computing and information science, advanced material science, photon science, and other emerging fields.